porterbmoody/datascienceisawsome/docs/visualize.md

 If you'd like to learn more about Altair before you start, I'd recommend reading "Altair: Interactive Statistical Visualizations for Python", <https://joss.theoj.org/papers/10.21105/joss.01057.pdf>.

 We should note that we are building this book using R with the package bookdown.
 Rendering Altair graphics using a python chunk is not straight forward but is not important for our use in VS Code.
 In VS Code the example chunks will render in the interactive Python viewer automatically.
-The following R code chunk shows how we are rendering the Altair graphics in this book.
+The following R code chunks show how we are rendering the Altair graphics in this book.
 Thanks to ijlyttle for [his GitHub Gist](https://gist.github.com/ijlyttle/aa314d02b5f7f85702ea2a648393b21f).

 ```

 # ```{R, echo=FALSE}
 # vegawidget::as_vegaspec(py$chart$to_json())
 # ```

+# For Python examples that show chart.save()

+#```{r, message = FALSE, echo=FALSE}
+#knitr::include_graphics("screenshots/chartp_chartleft.png")
+#```

 ```